ska-sa/dc_sand/utilities/network_udp_packet_timing/readme.md

 # Maximising Performance

-TODO
+## Quick Summary

+This describes the minimum required to run the transmitters and receivers optimally.
+The details for each can be found in the sections below.

+For all transmitters and receivers:
+1. Put the nodes into a PTP pool as described the the Timing section below.
+2. Disable low power C-states in the bios.
+3. Ensure libvma is installed correctly as described in the libvma section below.
+4. Run: `ethtool -G <interface_name> rx 8192 tx 8192`

+Additional commands to run on the receiver:
+1. Run: `sudo ethtool -C <interface_name> adaptive-rx off rx-usecs 0 rx-frames 0`

+Additional commands to run on the transmitter:
+1. Run: `sudo ethtool -C <interface_name> adaptive-tx off tx-usecs 16 tx-frames 16`

+To actually run the program the following commands must be executed:
+1. Receiver: `sudo LD_PRELOAD=libvma.so VMA-SELECT-POLL=-1 VMA_THREAD_MODE=0 VMA_SPEC=latency chrt 50 numactl
+-N 0 -m 0 ./udp_receive -t 1 -n 100 -d 500 -w 100000 -o NetworkTestOutputFile`
+2. Transmitter: `sudo chrt 50 numactl -m 0 -N 0 ./udp_send`

 ## Useful Network Monitoring Commands
 1. ethtool
-    1. `sudo ethtool -c enp175s0d1` - View interrupt coalescing settings.
+    1. `sudo ethtool -c <interface_name>` - View interrupt coalescing settings.
-    2. `sudo ethtool -a enp175s0d1` - Determine if link flow control is enabled.
+    2. `sudo ethtool -a <interface_name>` - Determine if link flow control is enabled.
-    3. `sudo ethtool -g enp175s0d1` - View network buffer sizes.
+    3. `sudo ethtool -g <interface_name>` - View network buffer sizes.
-    4. `sudo ethtool -S enp175s0d1` - View all NIC counters.
+    4. `sudo ethtool -S <interface_name>` - View all NIC counters.
 Including TX/RX counters.
 2. `sudo netstat -neopa` - Display all process to socket/ip/port mappings.
 3. netstat
     1. `netstat -su` - Display all protocol specific counters.
 Does not seperate by interface.